 The future holds a million wonders and a million horrors.
-Two centuries from now humankind has spread into space, taking our rivalries and struggles with us.
-We've conquered diseases, but created new ones.
-We've built new electronic networks, but let the old ties atrophy and die.
+Two centuries from now, humankind has spread into space, taking our rivalries and struggles with us.
+We've conquered diseases but created others.
+We've built new electronic networks but let the old ties atrophy and die.
 With each new rise and fall, we keep changing.